Solar Panels in Washington, Tyne and Wear

 Population and housing data: ONS Census 2021.

-Going Solar in Washington
+About Solar Energy in Washington

 Washington is a town in Tyne and Wear with a population of 51,318 (ONS Census 2021).
 The postcode area for Washington is NE37.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,432 kWh per year (858 kWh/kWp).